Olu-AnuAkin-Akinyemi/Tree-of-Life_Prototype/README.md

 > *A sacred journey through sound, frequency, and ancient wisdom*

-**Pautti Neteru** is a spiritual wellness platform rooted in the ancient Kemetic (Egyptian) Tree of Life system.
-Through sacred geometry visualization, frequency-based meditation tones, and reflective journaling, we offer a digital sanctuary for self-discovery, healing, and spiritual growth.
+**Neteru: Tree of Life** is an artful, reflective experience inspired by the ancient Kemetic Tree of Life system.
+Through sacred geometry visualization, frequency-based meditation tones, and reflective journaling, we offer a digital sanctuary for self-discovery and symbolic exploration.

-**Mission**: To bridge timeless wisdom with modern technology, creating accessible tools that empower individuals on their path to inner peace and self-understanding.
+**Mission**: To bridge timeless wisdom with modern technology, creating accessible art tools that empower individuals on their path to inner peace and self-understanding.

+---

+### About This Experience

+**What is Neteru?**
+This is an artful, reflective experience inspired by Kemetic symbolism and modern sound practices.
+It is **not** a clinical or therapeutic tool.

+**Cultural Note**
+The Neteru were understood as expressions of natural and moral order — not "gods" in the modern sense.
+This work offers symbolic guidance, not historical authority.

+> [!NOTE]
+> *Disclaimer: This is an artistic and reflective experience based on historical symbolism.
+It is not intended as medical or psychological treatment.*

 ---